 \item Signature of the Killing form $K_{ab} = {F_{ad}}^c {F_{bc}}^d$ (numbers of its positive, zero and negative eigenvalues). \end{itemize}

-We have determined also other invariants, but they do not lead to refinement of the partition.
-Solving \eqref{cpodm} is computationaly demanding and if solution is not found, it is hard to prove that \mt s with the same invariants do not belong to the same \dd.
+We have also determined other invariants, but they do not lead to a refinement of the partition.
+Solving \eqref{cpodm} is computationally demanding and if a solution is not found, it is difficult to prove that \mt s with the same invariants do not correspond to the same \dd.
 In many cases, however, the isomorphisms can be found.